rene-oromtz/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 ### mcsp_logforwarder_secret_sf_name

-Name of a secret in the MCSP Control Plane OCP containing details necessary used by the logforwarder addon.
+Name of a secret in the MCSP Control Plane OCP containing credentials used by the logforwarder addon.
 This should already have been configured by the MCSP team as part of the MAS onboarding process.

 - **Required** when `cluster_type = mcsp`
 - Environment Variable: `MCSP_LOGFORWARDER_SECRET_SF_NAME`